Synthetixio/SIPs/content/kips/kip-13.md

 ## Abstract

-5% of KWENTA will be distributed to all Synth traders who have (TBD) and 30% of KWENTA will be distributed to SNX stakers active during Sept 1st 2021 - Feb 1st 2022.
+5% of KWENTA will be distributed to **eligible** Synth traders who have traded between Jan 1st 2020 - Feb 1st 2022 and 30% of KWENTA will be distributed to SNX stakers active during Sept 1st 2021 - Feb 1st 2022.
 The remainder of the KWENTA will be sent to the treasury and distributed according to the model proposed in KIP-4.

 ## Motivation